dakeshi/framework-oriented-programming/Slides/slides.md

 ## _When deciding the Frameworks you need_
 ### _(don't get inspired from Javascript)_

+- Try to have only those that you really need.

 ---

 # **Configuration** depends on your project